rustfoundation/foundation.rust-lang.org/events/rustconf.md

 <u>Location:</u> Albuquerque, New Mexico, USA & online

-## <a target="_blank" rel="noopener" href="https://rustconf.com">&gt;&gt; Learn More &amp; Register&nbsp;</a>
+## <a target="_blank" href="https://rustconf.com">&gt;&gt; Learn More &amp; Register&nbsp;</a>

-*The Rust Foundation is a sponsor of RustConf 2023: the largest annual gathering of the Rust language community.
+*\*The Rust Foundation is a sponsor of RustConf 2023: the largest annual gathering of the Rust language community.
 As a sponsor, we value the opportunity to contribute financial support to the event and appreciate the efforts of RustConf's organizing team to build this year's lineup of content and experiences.&nbsp;*